-The Dangerous Goods, Vehicle and Rail Safety Branch conducts facility inspections on consignor and carrier companies that handle, offer for transport or transport dangerous goods.
+Dangerous goods inspectors conduct facility inspections on consignor and carrier companies that handle, offer for transport or transport dangerous goods.

-It is defined as a product, substance or organism included by its nature or by the regulations in any of the classes of dangerous goods listed in the schedule.
+- a product, substance or organism included by its nature or by the regulations in any of the classes of dangerous goods listed in the schedule

-Something that is proven, through testing, that must be included in to one of the nine classes of dangerous goods.
+- something that is proven, through testing, that must be included in to one of the 9 classes of dangerous goods

 Dangerous Goods Inspectors also monitor Transport Canada registered Highway Tank Facilities ensuring their compliance to conduct functions in accordance with their Certificates of Registration and to the dangerous goods legislation.